ferrumnet/gateway-backend/README.md

 npm run pm2-staging-cron
 ```

-App will run on 8080 port, you can update in server.js
+App will run on 8080 port, you can update in server.ts